Lightprotocol/examples/README.md

 # Light Protocol Examples

-Code examples for building with [Light Token](https://www.zkcompression.com/light-token/welcome) and [ZK Compression](https://www.zkcompression.com/learn/overview) on Solana.
+Code examples for building with Light Token and the core primtive ZK Compression on Solana.

-Light Token is a high-performance token standard that is functionally equivalent to SPL, but stores mint and token accounts more efficiently.
-The light token program sponsors the rent-exemption cost for you.
-Light-token accounts can hold balances from any light, SPL, or Token-2022 mint.

-ZK Compression is a Solana account primitive that lets you create tokens and PDAs without rent-exemption cost with L1 performance and security.
-Account data lives on the Solana ledger with only a cryptographic fingerprint stored on-chain.
-The protocol uses 128-byte zero-knowledge proofs to verify the integrity of the compressed accounts.
+- ZK Compression is a Solana framework that reduces the cost of token accounts and PDAs by 99%.
+- For tokens, the Light Token SDK keeps code changes minimal and is a superset of the SPL-token API, i.e. supports every `spl-token` instructions and additional instructions for interoperability.

+**Cost Comparison**
 | Account Type | Light | Standard Solana |
 |---|---|---|
 | Mint account | ~0.000091 SOL | ~0.0015 SOL |